AndyClifton/andyclifton.github.io/_posts/2020-11-10-github-actions-xelatex.md

 </pre>

-Then I wanted to get a fairly complete latex version installed, and get my code downloaded.
+Then I wanted to get a fairly complete LaTeX version installed, and get my code downloaded.
 We'll do that in two steps.
-First, let's get a latex installation:
+First, let's get a LaTeX installation and then install the recommended LaTeX packages:

 <pre>
     # Steps represent a sequence of tasks that will be executed as part of the job